Contest DatesDates and Locations: December 6, 2014 – January 24, 2015.

 The invention contest is an open-ended contest.
 Teams of two to four students will create and develop a robotic invention to demonstrate a solution for a problem of their choice.
 Invention Contest teams will showcase their research, robot performance, robot design, marketing, and presentation skills for judges at the TCEA area contests.
 Students will approach their problem as a real team of engineers working together to solve their problem using the Engineering Design Process.

 The arena contest is a prescribed problem contest.
 Teams of two to four students receive a set of challenge rules and specifications designed around a theme that varies from year to year.
-The year's challenge theme is "Rubble Trouble".
-The overall concept uses robots in an Urban Search and Rescue environment.
+The year's challenge theme is "Food Frenzy".

 Admin Manual - First Draft (submit feedback to the message board)

 Mats are no longer available from Lego, but TCEA has permission to have these created.
 We have done our best to match the material texture, markings and cut, but there is no guarantee.
 It is recommended that schools purchase at least one new mat, for final testing purposes.
 TCEA will use these new mats at the area and state contests.
 Mats can be purchased through TCEA here.

 Dura ¾” schedule-40 PVC coupler - The couplers are “standard” ¾” PVC pipe couplers that can be found at home improvement stores – such as the Home Depot – for less than 50 cents per coupler.
 “Food Frenzy” uses five (5) Dura ¾” schedule-40 PVC pipe couplers for a single team.
 To purchase these through TCEA, click here.